methanoliver/awesome-renpy/README.md

 + [Visual glBlendFunc + glBlendEquation Tool](https://www.andersriggelsen.dk/glblendfunc.php) - Not RenPy specific, this will be very helpful if you want to figure out `blend` transform property to get a particular visual effect.
 + [Node based script editor](https://github.com/FiendChain/ScriptEditor) - Kind of like Twine's dialogue tree view, but for RenPy.
 + [renpyfmt](https://github.com/kobaltcore/renpyfmt) - A formatter for RenPy code.
 Work in progress, but looks promising.
++ [RenPy Maker](https://renpymaker.com/) - One more attempt to produce a visual script editor.

 #### Continuous integration